Skip to main content

 Can I Get a Loan on a Debt Management Program (DMP)?

-Debt management programs are used by many people to pay down and get rid of all kinds of unsecured debt, such as medical bills and credit card debt.
+Many people use debt management programs to pay down and eliminate all types of unsecured debt, such as credit card debt and medical bills.
 If you’re thinking of getting a loan while you’re on this kind of program or if you’re wondering whether this kind of program would work for you, this article is going to cover all you need to know.

 Key Takeaways